neilflatley/contensis-react-base/README.md

 # What's goin' on under the hood? :wrench:

-The core of the application is in package `zengenti-isomorphic-base` this must be installed as a 'production' dependency, i.e. lives in the `dependencies` section of your `package.json`
+The core of the application is in package `@zengenti/contensis-react-base` this must be installed as a 'production' dependency, i.e. lives in the `dependencies` section of your `package.json`

 The package handles things such as: